 Field education is an integral component of social work education and is anchored in the mission, goals, and educational level of the program.
-It occurs in settings that reinforce students' identification with the purposes, values, and ethics of the profession; fosters the integration of empirical and practice-based knowledge; and promotes the development of professional competence.
-Field education is systematically designed, supervised, coordinated, and evaluated on the basis of criteria by which students demonstrate their achievement of program objectives and practice behaviors.
-These criteria will be outlined in the students' learning contracts, which are created in Field Placement.
+It occurs in settings that reinforce students' identification with the purposes, values, and ethics of the profession; fosters the integration of empirical and practice-based knowledge, and promotes the development of professional competence.
+Field education is systematically designed, supervised, coordinated, and evaluated by criteria by which students demonstrate their achievement of program objectives and practice behaviors.
+These criteria will be outlined in the students' learning contracts, which are created in the first few weeks of the Field Practicum.

 Goal-directed education, with specifically designed curriculum content and outcomes to connect the field education program with the theoretical and conceptual contributions of the classroom, has been developed to facilitate conceptualization and stimulation of the learning process.
-(AS 2.2.2, M2.2.1) To achieve the desired results of this goal directed education approach, it is necessary to depart from the traditional tutorial and apprenticeship models of field instruction and move to hands-on practice.
-Placement experiences are selected and designed so that students may encounter a variety of delivery systems as well as models and methods for delivery.
+(AS 2.2.2, M2.2.1) To achieve the desired results of this goal-directed education approach, it is necessary to depart from the traditional tutorial and apprenticeship models of field instruction and move to hands-on practice.
+Placement experiences allow students to encounter a variety of delivery systems as well as models and methods for delivery.
 The student is given the opportunity to conceptualize the "whole" person-in-situation; thus, the student will be looking at not only individuals or families but also agency policies, the larger social welfare systems, and social work practice as a possible focus of change.
-The intent of the practice seminar classes and field experiences is to develop social work practitioners who are capable of advanced clinical social work practice with individuals, families, groups, and communities.
+The intent of the field seminar classes and field experiences is to develop social work practitioners who are capable of advanced social work practice with an emphasis on clinical skills.